403rbidden/Scripting-en-Linux/SysInspector/README.md

 ### Customization and Attribution
 - Feel free to customize and use this script according to your needs.
 - If you encounter issues or have suggestions for improvement, please reach me.
-- If you use or modify this script for another program, please recog my work in your script or documentation.
+- If you use or modify this script for another program, please recognize my work in your script or documentation.
 Thank you!

-## Disclaimer
+## 🕊 Disclaimer
-🕊
 - Use this script at your own risk.
-- Ensure you understand the actions it performs before proceeding.
+Ensure you understand the actions it performs before proceeding.